AkshayP47/Civic_care_AI/README.md

 UrbanPulse AI is a web application that demonstrates how Artificial Intelligence can support sustainability by helping citizens report local community issues and automatically prioritizing them using AI analysis.

+## recommend to use python venv for this project

 ## 🌍 Project Overview

 This project aligns with **UN Sustainable Development Goal 11: Sustainable Cities and Communities**.
 It empowers citizens to report sustainability-related issues such as: